-Croatia's most important holidaymaking destination, Dubrovnik was once an impregnable fortress town.
+Croatia's most important tourist destination, Dubrovnik was once an unconquerable fortress town.
 Today it is everyone's favorite museum town.
 Historical fortresses and towers, parts of a mile-long rampart complex, bid an impressive welcome to the numerous visitors.
 Dubrovnik's thick walls hide a wealth of historical heritage, while its cultural facade is built up by theatrical, musical and film performances.

-Dubrovnik - an opulent museum town girt with medieval walls
+Dubrovnik - a lavish museum town surrounded by medieval walls

-he richest treasury of Dubrovnik's architectural wealth is confined within the Old town, which is protected, in addition to its walls, by UNESCO.
-Unforgettable views of the urban core are afforded by walkways along the ramparts - and the 413 meter-tall Srđ (pronounced "surge") hill, reachable by cable car.
+The richest treasury of Dubrovnik's architectural wealth is exhibited within the Old town, which is protected, in addition to its walls, by UNESCO.
+Unforgettable views of the urban core are afforded by walkways along the ramparts - as well as from the 413 meter-tall Srđ (pronounced "surge") hill, reachable by cable car.

 Within the Old town, the Fountain of Onofrio greets Dubrovnik's visitors right on the main street, the Stradun.
 This architectural gem has been the meeting place of the younger generations of Dubrovnik for the last six centuries.

 Further down Stradun street, other delightful edifices await - the Sponza palace and the Prince's court.
-Within the latter bulding (now a museum) can be seen the furniture immaculately preserved from the halcyon days of the medieval past of Dubrovnik.
+Within the latter building (now a museum) visitors may see the immaculately preserved furniture from the halcyon days of the medieval past of Dubrovnik.

-The trove of impressive relics will delight you within the Baroque walls of the cathedral, near to which is the gorgeous church of Saint Blaise, the patron saint of Dubrovnik.
+The trove of impressive relics will delight you within the Baroque walls of the cathedral, close to the gorgeous church of Saint Blaise, the patron saint of Dubrovnik.
 The city is also home to one of Europe's oldest pharmacies, which rarely fails to charm the Old town visitors, tucked away in a fourteenth-century Franciscan monastery.

 A summer of culture on Dubrovnik's hidden stages